SkoolNotes/Taproot/2020HIST201/_Kbe21hist201floNaziGeneticism.md

 ## nazis also incorporated the idea that the Nordic line was better (germans)

 ## catholics objected to interfering with reproduction and liberals \'decried the violation of individual rights\'

+## eugenics was around in states in canada, switzerland, and the united states, among other places